 - Optimization: Incorporating energy-efficient systems, products, methods and practices into building infrastructure and monitoring the holistic operation and energy performance of buildings and systems to identify and address energy-impacting maintenance deficiencies and opportunities

 We work with an integrated energy services provider to compile, analyze and produce annual reports related to our energy use.
 The content of those reports and all methods related to data calculation, estimation and aggregation are reviewed each year to identify opportunities for improvement.
-We also obtain independent assurance of select energy figures.
-For our 2021 reporting, TruCost assured calculations of our greenhouse gas (GHG) emissions and select energy inventory.
-TruCost’s rigor in this process helps us realize continual, year-over-year improvements in accuracy.
+We also obtain annual, independent assurance for select energy figures as well as Scope 1, 2 and 3 (select categories) emissions.
+For our 2021 reporting, S&P Global Sustainable1 conducted this assurance effort.
+Its rigor in this process helps us realize continual, year-over-year improvements in accuracy.
 Learn more in the Independent Accountant’s Report.

 We provide information about energy use, efficiency projects and renewable energy purchases to AT&T’s Corporate Social Responsibility Governance Council, composed of more than a dozen officers representing each of our operating companies with responsibility for business operations and management functions aligned to our most important environmental, social and governance focus areas.
 This council is led by our Chief Sustainability Officer, who works with the Governance and Policy Committee of the AT&T Board of Directors to achieve a wide range of sustainability-related business objectives.

 The AT&T Energy Policy states, “As a global communications leader, effective energy management is critical to the competitiveness of our business and the reliability of our service to customers.”
 The policy also outlines our commitment to “developing, in our offices and labs, new technologies and approaches to energy use” and calls for a comprehensive energy strategy with clear goals, metrics and management systems.